-IRB protocol files are secured either electronically on a secure drive, or in secure cabinets (for FDA regulated research).
+IRB protocol files are secured either electronically on a secure drive, in the electronic management system, or in secure cabinets (for FDA regulated research).
 Access to these files is controlled by the RRA office.
 All other IRB records (e.g., membership rosters) are kept secure in a limited access file on NJH servers, locked filing cabinets or locked storage rooms.